ku9nov/faynoSync/API.md

 ### Fetch Latest Version of App

-Fetch latest version of a specific app.
+This API endpoint retrieves the latest version of a specific app based on the provided parameters.

 `GET /apps/latest?app_name=<app_name>&channel=stable&platform=linux&arch=amd64`